-2.3 The record about a disclosure of abuse should be passed to the DSL and retained in the pupil's child protection file in its original and

-2.4 Schools should never ask pupils, regardless of their involvement in a child protection matter (i.e. the subject of an allegation, a witness or the alleged 'perpetrator'), to write out their 'statements' of what has happened.
+- 2.3 The record about a disclosure of abuse should be passed to the DSL and retained in the pupil's child protection file in its original and contemporaneous form (as it could be used as evidence in court proceedings), even if later typed or if the information is incorporated into a report. - 2.4 Schools should never ask pupils, regardless of their involvement in a child protection matter (i.e. the subject of an allegation, a witness or the alleged 'perpetrator'), to write out their 'statements' of what has happened.
 In some cases, this could have the unintended consequence of jeopardising a child protection investigation.
 This applies regardless of whether the incident(s) took place within or outside school.